Profile

 🛠️ Troubleshooting

-Can I prepare the crumble mixture ahead of time?
+Can I prepare the plum traybake ahead and bake it later?

-How do I reheat leftover plum cake without losing the crumble’s crunch?
+How do I reheat plum cake without softening the crumble?

 💡 Tips and Variations